fedepaol/hugoblog/content/posts/writing-kubernetes-controllers.md

 ### Level Driven

-With level driven, we constantly monitor the level, reconciliating the desired number of pods with the one expressed by the level.
+With level driven, we constantly monitor the level, reconciling the desired number of pods with the one expressed by the level.

 ![](/images/reconciliation/leveldriven.png)

-This requires more logic, but it is definitely more robust.
+This requires more logic, but **it is definitely more robust**.
 The controller needs to observe not only the requested value, but also the state of the cluster, and react accordingly.

-It's like constantly polling the requested state and the actualy state, and apply an idempotent logic.
+It's like constantly polling the requested state and the actual state, and applying an idempotent logic.

 ### Edge Triggered, level driven